mechdampiitb/mechdampiitb.github.io/profile.md

           </div>
           <div class="flip-card-back">
             <div class="mentor-name-back">Mahima Sahu</div>
-            <p>Hi!
-I'm Mahima.
-I'm bit of an extrovert who can talk about from anything to everything.
-I love to travel to different places and Selena Gomez songs are on a repeat!  </p>
+            <p>Hey, I’m Mahima.
+            An extrovert who can talk about anything and everything.
+Always trying new things because staying the same has never been my style.
+Somewhere between all the chaos, just looking for a little peace in fading light and quiet skies :) </p>
             <div class="icon-div"></div>
           </div>
         </div>